PALESTINE - ISRAEL

 One year after his election, in 2011, he had to flee from Ramallah following accusations of corruption and a coup attempt.
 His home was being raided just as Dahlan was crossing the border to Jordan.
 His time in Palestine ended but his name remained in Palestinian politics.
 From his new base, the UAE, he has been interfering constantly making statements and hanging over Abbas’ head like the sword of Damocles.

 Attempts to open a space

 As of 2015, the media reports began publishing stories about Dahlan’s return to Palestine through employing his ties in the UAE and Egypt.
 Dahlan appeared when Hamas and Fatah were on the verge of an Egypt-brokered reconciliation in 2016.
-Abbas’ obsession with Dahlan motivated him to come an agreement with Hamas.
-However, it was Dahlan who had financial power to realize this reconciliation, therefore imposing his own terms.
-It was the same when Fatah and Hamas renewed their commitment to a reconciliation, this time, in a Turkey-brokered negotiation.
+Abbas’ obsession with Dahlan motivated him to reconcile with Hamas.
+However, it was Dahlan who had the financial power to realize this reconciliation, therefore imposing his own terms.
+It was the same when Fatah and Hamas renewed their commitment to reconciliation, this time, in a Turkey-brokered negotiation.
 Dahlan incited Egyptian officials to step in and prevent any agreement that would leave him out.

 Since his expel from Palestine in 2011, Mohammed Dahlan sought refuge in Abu Dhabi.
 His relationship with the UAE seems to be mutually…

 Since his appearance in the political scene of Palestine as early as 1990s, Americans liked Mohammad Dahlan simply because he was prone to…